TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

   having a value further from the population mean than the critical value is no more than the specified probability.
 This idea leads to the calculation of intervals in which the sample means are likely to fall.
-If we want to know where the the mean of a random sample will end up in 95% of a very large number of repeated experiments, we can split the remaining 5% (how often a sample mean is expected to fall outside the interval) between the two **tails** (left rising tail and right falling tail) of the distribution.
+If we want to know where the the mean of a random sample will end up 95% of the time for a very large number of repeated experiments, we can split the remaining 5% (how often a sample mean is expected to fall outside the interval) between the two **tails** (left rising tail and right falling tail) of the distribution.
 An approximation frequently employed is that